 2. Integrating diverse values of nature into decision making - Budapest 29 September 2017 (face to face and online)

-3. Integrating various values of nature in policy making - 20 November 2017 (EU-wide online)
+3. The diverse values of nature - EU-wide Science Cafe 20 November 2017 (online)

 The first EU-wide EKLIPSE science café was a vibrant discussion on integrating the diverse values of nature into policy making.
 The focus of the discussion was on finding solutions to existing disagreements and barriers for harmonized integration of diverse values into decision making in Europe.
 More information can be found here.